 Daniel Peter Loucks

-Daniel P. Loucks teaches and directs research in the development and application of economics, ecology and systems analysis methods to the solution of environmental and regional water resources problems.
+Daniel P. Loucks continues to teach and direct research in the development and application of economics, ecology and systems analysis methods to the solution of environmental and regional water resources problems at Cornell and in Delft, NL, and Vienna, Austria.
 He has written numerous articles and co-authored books on these topics, including two widely used text books on water resources planning and management.
 He has held positions of Department chair and Associate Dean for Research and Graduate Studies in the College of Engineering.
-During periods of leave from Cornell, Loucks has taught at other universities in the US, Europe, and Australia, served as an economist at the World Bank, as research associate at the International Institute for Applied Systems Analysis in Austria, and as a consultant to numerous governmental and international agencies and consulting companies.
+During periods of leave from Cornell, Loucks has had appointments at other universities in the US, Europe, and Australia, at the World Bank and at the International Institute for Applied Systems Analysis in Austria, and as a consultant to numerous governmental and international agencies and consulting companies.

 Development and Application of Environmental Engineering, Economics, Ecology, and Systems Analysis methods for addressing regional environmental and water resources issues.